csound-flossmanual/csound-floss/book/12-g-csound-in-html-and-javascript.md

 The next step is to add more user control to this piece.
-We will enable the user to control the attractor of the piece by varying the constant _c_, and we will enable the user to control the sound of the Csound orchestra by varying the frequency modulation index, frequency modulation carrier ratio, reverberation time, and master output level.
+We will enable the user to control the attractor of the piece by varying the constant &nbsp;_c_, and we will enable the user to control the sound of the Csound orchestra by varying the frequency modulation index, frequency modulation carrier ratio, reverberation time, and master output level.